ppy/osu-wiki/wiki/Community/osu!_community_meetings/en.md

 Long ago in the [game's distant past](https://twitter.com/ppy/status/1169256824052170755), the osu! team used to host regular community meetings where everyone was welcome to talk.
 With the scale of the game today, this is no longer feasible, but through Discord a queueing system of sorts has been implemented where questions can be addressed one at a time.

-If you are interested in asking questions, please make sure you've read through the FAQ below, just in case your question has already been asked and answered!
+If you are interested in asking questions, please make sure you've read through the guidelines listed further down this page.

 Currently, the osu! community meetings are being chaired by [peppy](https://osu.ppy.sh/users/2), [Ephemeral](https://osu.ppy.sh/users/102335), and [smoogipoo](https://osu.ppy.sh/users/1040328).